 Also beware to clean your gear after every trip, as it may be fine the night after getting misted, but may not work at all after a month in your closet.

-The Bivy, home of the local gurus QX and Kelly, is the original climber-run guesthouse, located in the village of Bitou.
+The Bivy, home of the local gurus QX and Kelly, is the original climbers' home, located in the village of Bitou.
 It is a 5-minute drive or 30-minute walk from the north parking area.
-It is 500NT/person for a dorm bed or 1200/night for a two-person room.
-Find them on Facebook.
+Find them on Facebook for prices and availability.